1. General Guidelines

 2. Program Approval Guidelines

 2.1 Departments or colleges that wish to offer an e-Learning degree/certificate program shall designate a faculty e-Learning curriculum group who will develop a plan that includes the items described in 2.1.1 - 2.1.4.
+Colleges, Departments, or Divisions shall include a statement in their policy manual regarding any additional guidelines specific to hybrid and online learning that will be incorporated in the course approval process.

 2.1.1 The role of full-time faculty in developing and implementing the proposed e-Learning degree program.